jackyhuynh/TopMovies/README.md

 ### Prerequisites
 What things you need to install the software and how to install them
 - PyCharm Community IDE: Be More Productive: Save time while PyCharm takes care of the routine.
 Focus on the bigger things and embrace the keyboard-centric approach to get the most of PyCharm's many productivity features.
 Get Smart Assistance: PyCharm knows everything about your code.
 Rely on it for intelligent code completion, on-the-fly error checking and quick-fixes, easy project navigation, and much more.
+- Please download open the source folder as a project (right click on the src folder and run as open Python Project using PyCharm).

 ### Installing
 A step by step series of examples that tell you how to get a development enviroment running: